FISHARMNIC/HAMprimeC2/README.md

     - Support for GMP (look at `bignums` in `test/working`)

 Currently working on / roadmap:
+- Nested arrays have a lot of issues, it's sort of a big mess that I have to fix soon
 - operator overloading with different types of parameters
 - easier built-in array features (push,pop,forEach,etc.)
 - Lamdba functions